ioah86/symbolicdata/src/sdeval/README.txt

 See folder doc for manuals.
 For some basic definitions on the terminology we are using here, see the definitions.rst in that folder.
+There is also a video tutorial available, describing the goals and the general use of SDEval.
+You can find it here: https://www.youtube.com/watch?v=CctmrfisZso

 REQUIREMENTS